 The Company announced on 18 December 2018 that it has entered into a conditional implementation agreement for the sale of its property portfolio, excluding its Greek logistics properties ('the Non-Greek Portfolio'), in an all-share transaction to Arcona Property Fund N.V.
 The transaction is subject to, among other things, asset and tax due diligence (including third party asset valuations) and regulatory approvals (including the approval of a prospectus required in connection with the issuance and admission to listing of the new Arcona Property Fund N.V. shares), as well as successful negotiating and signature of transaction documents.
 During 2019 and as part of the Arcona transaction the Company sold the Boyana Residence asset in Bulgaria, as well as the Bela and Balabino land plots in Ukraine, while in March and June 2021 has signed SPAs related to Stage 2 of the transaction, namely for the EOS and Delenco assets in Romania, as well as the Kiyanovskiy and Rozny assets in Ukraine.
 In March and June 2022, the Company sold effectively to Arcona the Delenco and EOS assets.
-Regarding the Ukrainian assets, further discussions for closing have been put on hold due to the existing circumstances in the country.
+Regarding the Ukrainian assets included in Stage 2 of the transaction, discussions for closing had been put on hold after the invasion of Russia in the country, however currently negotiations have re-emerged, a commercial agreement has been reached, and relevant closing documentation is drafted for execution.